 Buses 200 and 101 run from the airport to the city between 06:00 to 23:00 daily however the line 203 or Exprés Aeropuerto runs 24 hours 365 days a year and there is a night bus N27 EXPRÉS.
 Buses are equipped with free WiFi facility (EMTmadrid).

-Whilst not flat, walking is a great option for the very center of the city.
+Whilst not flat, walking is a great option for the very centre of the city.
 Many side streets are pedestrianised and some even have massive shades to keep the intense summer heat in check.
 Make sure you take a cap.

 Metro and bus

 Madrid has an extensive, integrated bus and metro network.
 Fares start at a very reasonable €1.50.
 1,2, 3, 5 and 7 days tourist tickets are available with prices starting from €8.40 per day.
 The Metro operates from 6am to 1.30am daily.

-Most gay travellers stay near the Chueca gay neighbourhood, Gran Via and Sol/Cortes.
-These central areas are a great base from which to explore the sights and scene in Madrid.
+Most gay travellers stay near the Chueca gay district, Gran Via and Sol/Cortes.
+These central areas offer a great base from which to explore the best sights and gay scene in Madrid.
 Some hotels are gay-owned and very gay-friendly.

 Prado Museum – features one of the largest art collections in the world including pieces by many great masters such as Goya, El Greco, Rubens and Bosch.

 Retiro Park (Parque del Retiro) – large urban park with a beautiful lake, the Glass Palace, fountain of the Fallen Angel.
 Great for picnics or simply walking around.

 Thyssen-Bornemisza Museum – beautifully designed museum with a definitive collection of 12th to 20th century art.